espressif/esp-faq/docs/en/software-framework/peripherals.rst

 --------------

-Can I disable the thread scheduling and use a single CPU for ESP32 to realize real-time GPIO?
+Can I disable the thread scheduling and use a single CPU for ESP32 to realize real-time control of GPIO?
 -------------------------------------------------------------------------------------------------------------------------

   - For now, we do not have any related configurations for SDK to support the single operation of CPU1.
 Both cores of ESP32 support SMP only, but not AMP.